Notice of Privacy Practices

-The Health Insurance Portability and Accountability Act of 1996 (“HIPAA”) requires us to ask each of our patients to acknowledge receipt of our Notice of HIPAA Privacy Practices.
-The Notice is published on the Brave Care website, Brave Care mobile application, and available at Brave Care clinics.
+The Health Insurance Portability and Accountability Act of 1996 and its implementing regulations (“HIPAA”) requires us to ask each of our patients to acknowledge receipt of this Notice.
+The Notice is published on the Brave Care website, Brave Care mobile application, and available at Brave Care Providers clinics.
 You acknowledge receipt of the Notice by clicking on the “I Acknowledge Receipt of the Notice of HIPAA Privacy Practices” button, or by indicating your acknowledgement in another written or digital manner provided.
-You can receive a copy of the Notice by asking for one at a Brave Care clinic, or by printing one from our website at anytime.
+You can receive a copy of the Notice by asking for one at a Brave Care Providers clinic, or by printing one from our website at any time.

 Under federal law, we are required to: